Nabakrushna Choudhuri: National Emergency

 Prime Minister Indira Gandhi declared National Emergency in 1975.
 All over the country there was expression of resistance to Emergency.

 During the Emergency Nabababu, Malati Devi and other leaders were imprisoned.
-Nabababu was sent to Baripada Jail and Malati Devi to Cuttack Jail.
-Nabababu became sick in Baripada Jail.
+Nabababu was sent to Baripada jail and Malati Devi to Cuttack jail.
+Naba babu became sick in Baripada Jail.
 He was not able to tolerate the solitary confinement.
 He developed partial paralysis.
 At his age, this was too much for him.
 Even then, he was enquiring about the people and their condition.
 His family members were very much disturbed and asked him to keep out of politics.
-He told them by a meaningful smile, " People are my life."
+He told them by a meaningful smile, "People are my life."
 When he was slightly better, he was released on parole.
 The doctors put some restrictions on his movements.
-Malati Devi was also released from Cuttack Jail.
+Malati Devi was also released from Cuttack jail.
 Both of them came to Angul.